 Poodle lifespan varies a lot between the different sizes and types.
 The average Poodle lifespan is 12 – 14.5 years, but the smaller the Poodle the longer they are likely to live.
 Standard Poodles average lifespan is 12 years, Miniature Poodles live 14 years and Toy Poodles a slightly more impressive 14.5 years.
-These are all intelligent, active dogs regardless of size.
-Interestingly, the maximum time a Poodle lives is usually 18-19 years, regardless of their type, although the oldest Poodle ever reached an impressive 24 years!
-Today we’ll share the reasons smaller dogs live longer on average, and give you tips for helping your pet Poodle to live as long as possible.
-Good care and health testing breeding dogs all help.
+Interestingly, the maximum time a Poodle lives is usually 18-19 years, regardless of their type.
+Although the oldest Poodle ever reached an impressive 24 years!

 Poodle Lifespan Studies